Geastrum triplex

 Immature fruit bodies are spherical—somewhat resembling puffballs with pointed beaks—and are partially or completely buried in the ground.
 As the fungus matures, the outer layer of tissue (the exoperidium) splits into four to eight pointed segments that spread outwards and downwards, lifting and exposing the spherical inner spore sac.
 The spore sac contains the gleba, a mass of spores and fertile mycelial tissue that when young is white and firm, but ages to become brown and powdery.
 Often, a layer of the exoperidium splits around the perimeter of the spore sac so that it appears to rest in a collar or saucer.
 Atop the spore sac is a small pointed beak, the peristome, which has a small hole from which spores may be released.

-The species is widespread and can be found in Asia, Australasia, Europe, and both North and South America.
-The fungus has a history of use in the traditional medicines of native North America and China.
+Found in the detritus and leaf litter of hardwood forests, the species is widespread and can be found in Eurasia, Australasia, and the Americas.
+It is used in the traditional medicines of native North America and China.
 Fruit bodies have been analyzed chemically to determine their lipid content, and various chemical derivatives of the fungal sterol ergosterol have been identified.